studentX/lab2/crd_painter/k8sland/README.md

 # <img src="../../assets/lab.png" width="32" height="auto"/> ClusterDepot CRD Lab

-> Build a ClusterDepot CRD -- `Where Sudoers Get More Done!`
+> Build a ClusterDepot CRD -- `How Sudoers Get More Done!`

 Leveraging Kubebuilder, define a painter CRD to color all pods in that CRD's namespace.